JETS-ITS/SOPs/README.md

 In this section you will find our documented SOP's regarding the following:

-+ Backup and restore data in case of failure or for archival purposes.
-+ Sanitization of media devices.
-+ Approach to Performing Support Engagements/Interactions
-+ Troubleshooting Methodology for Support Engagements
-+ Handling User or Department Technology Purchase Requests
-+ Handling Technology Needs for Onboarding Employees
+Administering and Supporting Windows Systems
+Backup and Restore
+Enhancing Network Usability and Security
-+ Handling Technology Needs for Terminating Employees
+Handling Technology Needs of Terminated Employees Onboarding Technology Needs
-+ Offsite Remote Support Engagements
+Secure Disposal of Sensitive Data
-+ Securing Windows 10 Endpoint Workstations from Data Loss and Malware Threats
+Securing Windows 10 Endpoint Workstations from Data Loss and Malware Threats Standard Operating Procedure for Remote, Offsite Support Engagements Support Engagements Interactions SOP:
-+ Administering and Supporting Windows Systems
-+ Enhancing Network Usability and Security
-+ Supporting Company Cloud Services
+Supporting Company Cloud Services
+Troubleshooting Methodology for Support Engagements User or Department Technology Purchase Request